SaltwaterC/aircrack-db/README.md

 # aircrack-db

-aircrack-db is a list of wireless interfaces tested with the dual-card injection test and in the field.
+aircrack-db is a list of wireless cards tested with the dual-card injection test and in the field.

 The driver name is the name of the kernel module used by the card.